 Method for steaming the modaks

 - Keep some water in the steamer.
-Once ready, place these modaks in a steamer vessel & steam them for atleast 10 mins.
+Once ready, place these modaks in a steamer vessel and steam them for atleast 10 mins.
 Ensure you grease the plates before placing the modaks on them to avoid sticking.
 You can also place a banana leaf below.

 - Once the modaks are steamed, allow them to cool completely or partially before removing them from the steamer plate, else it might break.

 - Many people use modak sanchas or moulds to give a proper shape.
 I somehow prefer to do it by hand for 2 reasons (1) I love doing it since childhood (2) Moulds use more rice flour coating which I don’t prefer.
-It has to be a thin layer with a decent amount of stuffing so that when you bite into the modak, you experience an amalgamation of flavours & not just the rice dough.
+It has to be a thin layer with a decent amount of stuffing so that when you bite into the modak, you experience an amalgamation of flavours and not just the rice dough.

-- Ensure you grease the steamer moulds well & then place the modak for steaming.
+- Ensure you grease the steamer moulds well and then place the modak for steaming.
 I use idli plates at home for steaming as I find it very easy.
 My cooker is the steamer.
 I don’t believe in buying many gadgets at home.

 - Please ensure once the rice dough is prepared & transferred to a plate for cooling, pour some oil all over to ensure the dough doesn’t dry while its being slightly cooled down.